zulip/zulip/contrib_bots/lib/GiveawayBot/docs.md

 Overview:

 This bot facilitates the creation of 'Giveaways' within Zuilip.
-Once a giveaway has been initiated, it will automatically count down for a set period of time and once that time has passed it will randomly choose a winner out of the people whom entered the giveaway in that time period
+Once a giveaway has been initialized, it will automatically count down for a set period of time and once that time has passed it will randomly choose a winner out of the people whom entered the giveaway in that time period.
 ---------------------------------------------------------------------
 Syntax: